The Ultimate Solana Pump.fun Sniper Bot Guide

 In Solana's continuous block-building environment, geographic latency matters immensely.
 A bot hosted in Tokyo submitting transactions to a validator leader in New York will naturally suffer a 150ms penalty.

-FRB Agent Best Practice: Host your execution engine on a VPS physically located in the same data centers as the majority of Solana validators (often US-East or specific European hubs).
+AI-FRB Best Practice: Host your execution engine on a VPS physically located in the same data centers as the majority of Solana validators (often US-East or specific European hubs).

 Step after reading